bawjensen/bawjensen.github.io/README.md

 ## Implementation

-Made into an HTML/JS/CSS static site with LESS and Jade precompilers.
+Made into an HTML/JS/CSS static site with the LESS precompiler.